 Base layer/Daily routine

-The goal of this layer is to prevent or delay significantly the signs of aging and reduce the needs for interventions at the higher layers.
-The role of SPF, antioxidants cannot be over emphasised because they protect the skin from UV and free radical damagewhich either causes or exacerbates most skincare issues.
+The goal of this layer is to prevent or delay significantly the signs of aging and reduce the need for interventions at the higher layers.
+The role of SPF and antioxidants cannot be overemphasised because they protect the skin from UV and free radical damage which either causes or exacerbates most skincare issues.

-So the focus should be on using a hydrating, non-soap cleaners, antioxidants, SPF 30+, vitamin A derivatives, and moisturizers.
+So the focus should be on using a hydrating, non-soap cleanser, antioxidants, SPF 30+, vitamin A derivatives, and moisturizers.

 Middle Layer /Weekly routine